Price: $1,799 (256GB), $1,899 (512GB)

 Weight: 9.55 ounces

-The Samsung Galaxy Z Fold 3 is determined to win over foldable phone skeptics.
-Worried about the device’s durability?
-The display is up to 80% tougher, and the whole phone is water resistant.
+The Samsung Galaxy Z Fold 3 is so good that it might just win over foldable phone skeptics.
+Samsung addressed some of the durability concerns.
+The display, for example, is up to 80% tougher, and the whole phone is water resistant.
 Want to do more with a massive 7.6-inch screen?
 There’s S Pen support, plus an under-display camera to make for a more immersive display.

 While this foldable remains a niche device, our Galaxy Z Fold 3 review shows that Samsung has refined the best foldable phone you can buy, making it an excellent choice for power users who want a phone and tablet in one gadget.